How to find great cheap domains

 Easy to remember and spell

-Let's start with the first part: uniqueness.
-Any company wants to stand out in the eyes of its customers or clients.
+Any company wants to stand out for its customers or clients.
 This isn't possible with a name similar to an existing one.
-Also, you would want to avoid facing copyright issues down the line.
+You’d also be avoiding copyright issues down the line.
+Picking a unique name satisfies these two points.

 Aside from uniqueness, pick a name that is brandable or expandable.
 Let's take Amazon, for instance.
 The corporation began by selling books as its first product.
-Yet, it would have been harder to market the brand if they named it something like 'bookworm.com.'
+It would have been harder to market the brand if they named it something like 'bookworm.com.'

-We have already spoken of the importance of '.com.'
-If you still can't find a domain with this extension, there are other generic and SEO-friendly top-level domain extensions to choose from like:
+We’ve spoken of the importance of '.com.'
+There are other generic and SEO-friendly top-level domain extensions to choose from If you can't find a domain with this extension.
+Such examples include:

 • .net